Skip to content

 MyHeritage announced the addition of an exclusive death records collection from the state of North Rhine-Westphalia, Germany, from 1874 through 1938.
 This collection is part of civil registration death records which have been made available by the Landesarchiv Nordrhein-Westfalen.
 The

-Jen Thorpe June 6, 2020June 6, 2020 Blogs, Organizational Genealogy Blogs, Uncategorized Read more
+Howard Cameron June 6, 2020June 6, 2020 Blogs, Organizational Genealogy Blogs, Uncategorized Read more

 Going Beyond Birth and Death Dates in Family Tree